heakna1/Spaceman-Game/READme.md

 * As the user I want to see Hycule castle in the background
 * As the user I want the words to get harder as the difficulty to goes up
-* As the user I want my health to look like hearts that decrease when I take damage

 Version 3: